 If this doesn’t solve the problem, disconnect the wires and touch them together, holding them by their insulation (plastic part).

-If you hear a ring, then the button has become defective.
+If you hear a ring, then you know everything from the wiring is good but the button and its ability to perform its job has become defective.

 Repair Wiring if Needed